 II.
 Introduction

-Satellite data shows a dramatic decrease in Arctic sea ice over the last thirty years (Zigmuntowska et al., 2014; Laxon et al., 2013).
+Satellite data show a dramatic decrease in Arctic sea ice over the last thirty years (Zigmuntowska et al., 2014; Laxon et al., 2013).
 As a result, maritime transportation activity and energy exploration is expected to increase in the region (National Oceanic and Atmospheric Administration, 2015).
 A recent development in May 2015 saw the United States Government Bureau of Ocean Energy Management conditionally approve offshore oil exploration north of Alaska.
 This overall increase in traffic combined with challenges unique to an Arctic environment escalates the risk of oil spills.
 Perils significant to operations in the Arctic include extended periods of darkness, lack of support infrastructure, and severe environmental conditions (e.g., low temperatures, strong wind and sea currents, sea ice, poor visibility) (Tunaley, 2010).
 These hazardous conditions make oil spill discovery difficult and recovery efforts dangerous (Bureau of Safety and Environmental Enforcement [BSEE] Arctic Oil Spill Response Research [OSRR], 2015).

 An oil spill in the Arctic represents both an ecologic and economic disaster.
 Oil behavior and fate in freezing environments is complex due to its spreading on and under ice, absorption in snow, containment on and in ice, and spreading over ice-infested water (Fingas and Hollebone, 2003).
 In addition, lower temperatures slow the rate of dissipation, dispersion, and degradation of hydrocarbons, so oil persists longer and has a higher potential for greater impact to the environment (Tunaley, 2010; Atlas, 1972).
 The Arctic marine ecosystem is a region of high biological productivity that supports a wealth of life from the water column to the coastal plain and even above, below and within sea ice (National Snow and Ice Data Center [NSIDC], 2015; Geiselman et al., 2012).
 Biological and environmental damage due to an oil spill can create critical challenges to human health, food security, and the survival of indigenous cultures who depend on Arctic species availability for their livelihood (NSIDC, 2015).
 As the arctic nations - Canada, Denmark, Finland, Iceland, Norway, Russia, Sweden, and the United States - continue to grow in commercial shipping, fisheries, tourism, and energy exploration, an oil spill heralds a serious economic disturbance (United States Coast Guard [USCG], 2015; Clark et al., 2010).

 In addition to human activities, oil enters the marine environment through natural seepages, a geographically common, natural phenomena active throughout geologic time (Kvenvolden and Cooper, 2003).
 A natural seep is defined by Hunt (1979) as visible evidence of past or present oil, gas or bitumen leakage on the surface of the earth.
 A report by Becker and Manen (1988) of the NOAA, National Ocean Service, Alaska Office Assessments Division identifies 29 seepage areas (14 confirmed) that occur within the coastal areas of Alaska.
 Kvenvolden and Cooper (2003) report that 47% of crude oil entering the marine environment is from natural seeps; therefore, given the deleterious impact oil has on the environment, detecting and monitoring these coastline and oceanic seeps is appropriate.